gourav-sg/archpatterns/container/README.md

     * _container_: `echo "export JAVA_HOME=\"/mnt/neo4j/java_11\"" >> ~/.bash_profile ; source ~/.bash_profile`
 1. came out of container, since all the dependencies are installed in the mounted area, therefore its not an issue
 1. start the container: `docker start neo4j`
-1. login to the container: `docker exec -it neo4j /bin/bash`
+1. login to the container: `docker exec -it neo4j /bin/bash` or `docker attach neo4j`
 1. stop the container after coming out of it: `docker stop neo4j`
 1. we now need to create a new container with the ports mapped, note that as of now we cannot start a container whose ports were not mapped, and map new ports to them, or maybe I do not know about it
 1. remove the local container: `docker run -it  --name neo4j --mount type=bind,source=$(cd ~; pwd)/Development/neo4j,target=/mnt/neo4j -p7474:7474 -p7687:7687 amazonlinux:latest /bin/bash`